AdrianKuriata/laravel-nuxt-boilerplate/README.md

 ## Using the Application

 With this boilerplate you can ease create new modern applications.
 There is latest version of Nuxt 3, Laravel 10.
-To store is used pinia.
+To manage store pinia is used.

 ## Usage Examples